Air Belgium modernises its fleet with two new Airbus A330-900 aircraft and will fly from Brussels Airport to Mauritius from 15 October

 Thursday, 1 July 2021

 Note: Many media already published inaccurate news on that topic earlier, based on rumours.
 Air Belgium refused to confirm the content of their articles, and CEO Niky Terzakis told Aviation24.be that fake news has been published in several cases.
-We preferred to wait for the airline to officially disclose the right information before posting an article.
+Therefore, we preferred to wait for the airline to officially disclose the right information before posting an article.